Academic Information

 Students pursuing a certificate or an unrelated master's degree in addition to their PhD must consult the departments and advisors about credit sharing between the programs.
 Tuition remission for units in excess of 72 will not be provided by the Office of Graduate Studies, Arts & Sciences.

 To be eligible for tuition remission, courses must be offered at the graduate level, taken for a grade, and approved in advance by the student's advisor and program as necessary for the student's degree.
 Graduate-level courses begin with courses numbered in the 500s/5000s.
-Audited courses and courses taken Pass/Fail are not eligible for tuition remission and cannot count toward full-time status in a given semester.
+Audited courses are not eligible for tuition remission and cannot count toward full-time status in a given semester.
 Students should consult their advisors regarding course selection.

-When certain conditions apply, graduate students may be permitted to register for Arts & Sciences courses numbered below 400, but they may not ordinarily be covered by tuition remission unless approved by the Office of Graduate Studies, Arts & Sciences, or their designee.
-Full-time students in graduate programs in Arts & Sciences who wish to take graduate courses in the School of Continuing & Professional Studies or Summer School must obtain the approval of both their academic advisor and the Office of Graduate Studies, Arts & Sciences.
-Tuition remission may be available for such approved courses if they are approved by both the department and the Office of Graduate Studies, Arts & Sciences, and if they fall within the 72-unit limit.
+When certain conditions apply, graduate students may be permitted to register for Arts & Sciences courses numbered below 500/5000, but those courses will not be covered by tuition remission and will not count toward the student's degree requirements.
+These courses, then, will require that the student pay tuition for them unless the courses are taken along with 9 units of approved graduate course work during the relevant semester.
+Arts & Sciences graduate students are not allowed to take courses in the School of Continuing & Professional Studies.
+Further, Arts & Sciences graduate students may only enroll in Summer School courses with the approval of both their academic advisor and the Office of Graduate Studies, Arts & Sciences.
+Tuition remission may be available for Summer School courses if the courses are approved by both the department and the Office of Graduate Studies, Arts & Sciences, and if they fall within the 72-unit limit.

 Grades